 This is a crucial piece of the puzzle, your bike’s cornering radius is determined by its entry speed.
 Missing an apex shows that a rider is in too hot (too fast), the rider is rushing the entry of the corner and then giving up the proper exit line and subsequently, control and speed.

-If anyone tells you (this includes any so-called expert, pro, former pro, coach or shop mechanic/owner, etc) that counter steering, in conjunction with body lean isn’t necessary to steer a bicycle, then just know that that person is quite ill-informed and does not have an understanding of the mechanics of braking, steering and turning a bicycle/motorcycle.
+If anyone tells you (this includes any so-called expert, pro, former pro, coach or shop mechanic/owner, etc) that countersteering, in conjunction with body lean isn’t necessary to steer a bicycle, then just know that that person is quite ill-informed and does not have an understanding of the mechanics of braking, steering and turning a bicycle/motorcycle at speed.

 Minimizing lean angle and maximizing contact patch is paramount.
 Unlike mountain bikes, road bikes have very little to zero adjustability.
 Therefore, the tires and the rider are the most important factors with regards to bike handling.
 Understanding this and the ‘mechanics’ of Braking, Steering and Turning (BST©) are the keys to good handling skills.

-Counter steering first and foremost is an AVOIDANCE maneuver skill.
+Countersteering first and foremost is an AVOIDANCE maneuver skill.
 Of course it makes turning a bicycle most efficient and safe as well.
 Bottom line is that if you’re not utilizing counter steering, you’re missing out on a critical aspect of bike handling.
 Especially as speeds go up.
-My advice is to practice, practice, practice the Fundamentals.
+Our advice is to practice, practice and keep practicing the Fundamentals.